sanel/magic-ed/README.md

 ## License

 Copyright (c) 2013 Sanel Zukan.
-You can use the code whatever you like.
+You can use this code whatever you like.